 To use data model it has to be deployed into a data probe.

-Data probe is a light-weight container designed to securely deploy and manage data models.
+Data probe is a light-weight container designed to securely deploy and manage user data models.
 Each probe can deploy and manage multiple models and many probes can be connected to the REST server (or a cluster of REST servers).
 The main purpose of the data probe is to separate data model hosting from managing REST calls from the clients.
 While you would typically have just one REST server, you may have multiple data probes deployed in different geo-locations and configured differently.

 Data probes can be deployed and run anywhere as long as there is an ingress connectivity from the REST server, and are typically deployed in DMZ or close to your target data sources: on-premise, in the cloud, etc. Data probe uses strong 256-bit encryption and ingress only connectivity for communicating with the REST server.